If you enjoy reading blogs, you probably have noticed those donation buttons embedded in them.

 - Once registered, login to your account (you can actually use your Facebook account to login if you wish).

-- Once logged in, you will need to fill out a simple form specifying the target amount you are aiming for, title, your reason for donations, like “My rent is in serious array” and you are done!
+- Once logged in, you will need to fill out a simple form specifying the target amount you are aiming for, title, your reason for donations, like “My rent is past due” and you are done!

 Facebook is now a great platform for promotion, so be sure to include it.